whataboutyou-ai/eunomia/pkgs/extensions/mcp/README.md

 ### Policy Configuration

-Use the `eunomia-mcp` CLI to manage your MCP authorization policies:
+Use the `eunomia-mcp` CLI in your terminal to manage your MCP authorization policies:

 #### Initialize a New Project